kieran-mackle/ccxt-download/README.md

 fast.
 Not to mention the problems that pop up when I want to load that data later...

 With this package, the above issues are no longer a worry.
+For me anyway.

 ## Usage